 According to DelveInsight, increasing obesity, diabetes population significantly increase the prevalence of NAFLD is expected to drive the prevalence with the CAGR of 1.02%, during the period 2016 to 2027 across the 7MM.
 Among all prevalent cases of NAFLD in the 7MM, nearly 19.0% of the population meets the criteria for NASH.
 These cases are expected to increase throughout the period 2016 to 2027, reaching an approximate 47.0 million in 2027.
 In terms of epidemiology for NASH, the US accounts for an approximate 50.0% of the total NAFLD cases.

-According to Allied Market Research, the NASH market was valued at $1.2 billion in 2017 and is expected to reach $21.5 billion by 2025, growing at a CAGR of 58.4% from 2021 to 2025.
+According to Reports and Data, the global NASH market revenues totaled $0.41 billion in 2018 and is expected to reach $13.4 billion by 2026, growing at a CAGR of 54.6% from 2018 to 2026.
+Increasing consumption of fats globally is anticipated to be one of the drivers for the market growth.
+NAFFLD affects around 80.0 million to 100.0 million Americans.
+In the coming years NAFLD is anticipated to be one of the most common chronic liver conditions globally in relation to the obesity and type 2 diabetes.
+Furthermore, estimates indicate that the incidence of NASH is projected to witness an increase of around 63% between 2015 and 2030.
+Since the incidence of NASH is projected to rise significantly, if unchecked, the healthcare costs are anticipated shoot-up to $18.0 billion by 2030.

 At present, there is no FDA-approved drug to treat NASH.
 Lifestyle interventions are the first-line approach to manage patients with NASH, and then vitamin E and pioglitazone are recommended as first-line drugs.
-According to Research and Markets, the global NASH market was valued at $729.0 million in 2016 and is expected to reach $20.7 billion by 2025, growing at a CAGR of 46.1% from 2017 to 2025.
-Despite the growing treatment need, there is no approved therapeutic for NASH.
-Some drugs are prescribed off-label such as Metformin which is used in type-2 diabetes and NASH.
-However, NASH therapeutics exhibit a lucrative pipeline with more than 20 drug candidates undergoing Phase II clinical trials.
+NASH therapeutics exhibit a lucrative pipeline with more than 20 drug candidates undergoing Phase II clinical trials.
 The most promising drugs anticipated to enter the NASH market in future are Genfit SA’s (“Genfit”) Elafibranor and Intercept Pharmaceuticals, Inc.’s (“Intercept”) Obeticholic Acid (Ocaliva) which are in Phase III clinical trials.
 Many large pharma companies such as Gilead Sciences Inc. (“Gilead”), Novo Nordisk A/S (“Novo Nordisk”), and BMS are developing drugs for NASH.

 Competition